jarvisaoieong/angular-templates-brunch/README.md

 # Wrap templates in an AngularJS module for Brunch.IO<br/>[![Dependency Status](https://david-dm.org/kenhkan/ng-templates-brunch.png)](https://david-dm.org/kenhkan/ng-templates-brunch) [![Stories in Ready](https://badge.waffle.io/kenhkan/ng-templates-brunch.png)](http://waffle.io/kenhkan/ng-templates-brunch)

-For each template, wrap around in a shared AngularJS module called `app.templates` by default with each template file's path as the template URL.
+For each template, wrap around in a shared AngularJS module called `appTemplates` by default with each template file's path as the template URL.
 See [$templateCache](http://docs.angularjs.org/api/ng.$templateCache) for more information.